OpenWebStack/structure/README.md

 If there are some less-frequently used templates (like an admin page) that you'd rather load-on-demand, just don't use this plugin and let Angular do its default behavior.

 This plugin also generates an actual AMD module for each template during the build, inlining the HTML as a JavaScript string and bundling all your templates into your one bootstrap.js file.
 You'll notice significant performance gains with this strategy.

+##Testing
+Unit tests are extremely important in JavaScript projects, and can even be fun to write if you use great tools and write tests while you develop (TDD/BDD).

+###Tools & Conventions
+We recommend using [Mocha](http://visionmedia.github.com/mocha/) as your test framework.
+Tests that are pure JavaScript (don't use DOM) can run in Node and use [should.js](https://github.com/visionmedia/should.js/) for assertions.
+Place these in the `test/node` directory.
+Tests that run in browsers (need DOM) are best run simultaniously in your target browsers with [testacular](http://vojtajina.github.com/testacular/) and [expect.js](https://github.com/LearnBoost/expect.js) for assertions.
+Place these in the `test/browser` directory.

+Note: Many people like Jasmine as well, and that's a fine choice too.
+Mocha is just simpler and handles async setup/teardown/tests much better, and has an easier time testing AMD modules.
+Mocha also lets you choose your style (TDD, BDD etc).

+###Running Tests
+Run the tests via [Grunt](http://gruntjs.com/).
+If you follow the above conventions then your Gruntfile.js is already setup for you. `grunt test:node` runs the node tests, and `grunt test:browser` runs the browser tests, `grunt test` runs them all.
+To run the tests automatically whenever you save, use the `--watch` flag (currently only works on node or browser, not both simultaneously).